 Where do you start?

 When you are taking your child to the dentist, you want to find the right fit.
 Some people prefer to take their children to an exclusive pediatric dentist, while others prefer to have the entire family visit the same dentist.
 Take time to visit the office and look around.
 Is there an inviting, bright, and happy feeling?
 Do you feel welcome and comfortable?
 It is important to find a dentist that talks to a child through the visit, telling them what is happening at every step in the process.
 This is both comforting and respectful.
 To see what kind of kids dentist we are, take a look at our testimonial page.
-You can read reviews from happy clients from Roy, Layton, Kaysville, and all-around Weber County, Utah.
+You can read reviews from happy clients from West Haven, Layton, Kaysville, and all-around Weber County, Utah.
 Come in and see for yourself and let us put you and your family at ease.

 How do you start?